dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving:
-  - #TODO: add example here

-recovering from the left and right sides of the road:
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving the track in reverse.
-  - #TODO: add example here

-and driving the track in reverse:
-  - #TODO: add example here

 For details about how I created the training data, see the next section.